DOCtorActoAntohich/project-o/Docs/Specification/Chapter 1 - Lexical Structure.md

     end

     // The declaration will be ignored because it is commented out:
-    // var number : 0
+    // var number = 0
 end
 ```

-Code style recommendations (not mandatory):
+Code style recommendations:

 - Every sentence in the comment should start with a capital letter.
-  - Every single line comment should end with `.` or `:`
+- Every single line comment should end with a punctuation mark.
-  - When the line is too long, it is recommended to break it - in this case, the line of comment may not end with `.` or `:`.
+- When the line is too long, it is recommended to break it — in this case, the line of comment may not end with a punctuation mark.
 - There should be a space after the `//` (see the example).

 ### Multi-line comments